Cairnarvon/uptime/doc/index.rst

 -------------------

-These are the platforms on which :mod:`uptime` has been explicitly tested, and the ones on which it is therefore expected to work as well.
+These are the platforms on which :mod:`uptime` has been explicitly tested, and the others on which it is therefore expected to work as well.

 +------------------+--------+--------------------------+---------------------+
 | Test platform    | Status | Function(s)              | Implications for... |